 - Chest pain due to heartburn can be relieved by changing eating and drinking habits.
 Eating small portions of more frequent meals than a large meal and sitting upright after meals help reduce heartburn.
 You may also avoid caffeinated drinks, spicy, and oily foods.
 Prenatal care, controlling blood pressure and other chronic lung and heart conditions can help prevent chest pain due to heart problems (5).

-- Back pain is relieved by regular stretching and walking.
+- Back pain and stiffness is relieved by regular stretching and walking.
 You may also wear low-heeled shoes and use a chair with back support.
 Avoid lifting heavy objects and standing too long.
-Maintaining optimal weight also reduces the risk of back pain (6).
+Maintaining optimal weight also reduces the risk of back pain (7).

 - Leg cramps can be relieved by stretching, bending, and rotating your foot and legs.
 You may also rest, keeping the legs elevated to improve blood circulation.
 Calcium-rich foods can also reduce leg muscle cramps.
 Ask your doctor if you need calcium supplements (1).